 WHAT LED YOU TO START WORKING IN DIGITAL/MEDIA PUBLISHING?

 I left university with a degree in architecture, but following a year working for an architect in Kuala Lumpur, I decided to follow my love of books and start a career in publishing.
 I managed to get a job as an editorial assistant for a children’s book publisher.
 I later worked for another children’s publisher, then moved into educational publishing and finally adult reference.
 After ten years in-house I was a senior editor, but I was ready to try something new and decided the time was right to go freelance.
 Since then (2008) I’ve worked full-time from home.
-I specialise in copy-editing and proofreading for a range of nonfiction clients, including publishers, agencies, businesses, and individuals.
+I specialize in copy-editing and proofreading for a range of nonfiction clients, including publishers, agencies, businesses, and individuals.

 WHAT DOES A TYPICAL DAY LOOK LIKE FOR YOU?